Parallel algorithm for pattern matching problems under substring consistent equivalence relations: Introduction

 Vishkin proposed two algorithms for exact pattern matching, pattern matching by dueling~\cite{vishkin1985optimal} and pattern matching by sampling~\cite{vishkin1991deterministic}.
 Both algorithms match the pattern to a substring of the text from some positions which are determined by the property of the pattern, instead of its prefix or suffix as in, for instance, the KMP algorithm~\cite{knuth1977fast}.
 These algorithms are developed for parallel processing.

-The dueling technique~\cite{vishkin1985optimal} is proved to be useful not only in parallel pattern matching, but also in two-dimensional pattern matchings.
-The duel-and-sweep algorithm appeared in Amir~et~al.~\cite{amir1994alphabet}, where it was named ``consistency and verification'' and was used for two-dimensional exact matching; it is based on the dueling technique~\cite{vishkin1985optimal}.
-Cole~et~al.~\cite{cole2014two} extended it to two-dimensional parameterized matching.
+The dueling technique by Vishkin~\cite{vishkin1985optimal} has been proved to be useful for various kinds of pattern matching.
+Amir et al.~\cite{amir1994alphabet} proposed a duel-and-sweep algorithm for two-dimensional exact matching, which is named ``consistency and verification''.
+Cole et al.~\cite{cole2014two} extended it to two-dimensional parameterized matching.
+In addition, Jargalsaikhan et al.~\cite{jargalsaikhan2018duel,jargalsaikhan2020parallel} proposed serial and parallel duel-and-sweep algorithms for order-preserving matching.

-In this paper, we propose efficient parallel algorithm based on the dueling technique~\cite{vishkin1985optimal} for pattern matching problem under SCER.
-Our parallel algorithm is the first algorithms to solve SCER in parallel.
-For a pattern of length $m$ and a text of length $n$, our algorithm runs in $O(\xi_m^\mrm{t} \log ^ 3 m)$ time and $O(\xi_m^\mrm{w} \cdot n \log ^ 2 m)$ work, with $O(\tau_n^\mrm{t} + \xi_m^\mrm{t} \log^2 m)$ time and $O(\tau_n^\mrm{w} + \xi_m^\mrm{w} \cdot m \log^2 m)$ work preprocessing on the Priority Concurrent Read Concurrent Write Parallel Random-Access Machines (P-CRCW PRAM)~\cite{jaja1992introduction}.
-Here, $\tau_n^\mrm{t}$ and $\tau_n^\mrm{w}$ are time and work respectively, needed on P-CRCW PRAM to encode in parallel a string $X$ of length $n$ under specific SCER.
-Given the encoding of $X$, $\xi_m^\mrm{t}$ and $\xi_m^\mrm{w}$ are time and work respectively to re-encode an element w.r.t. to some suffix of $X$.
+In this paper, we propose an efficient parallel algorithm based on the dueling technique for the pattern matching problem under SCERs.
+Our parallel algorithm is the first to solve the problem under an arbitrary SCER in parallel.
+While Vishkin's dueling algorithm for exact matching depends on the preferable properties of periods of strings, many of those do not hold with SCERs.
+Therefore, our algorithm involves new ideas and appears quite different from the original for exact pattern matching.
+For a pattern of length $m$ and a text of length $n$, our algorithm runs in $O(\xi_m^\mrm{t} \log^2 m)$ time and $O(\xi_m^\mrm{w} \cdot n \log^2 m)$ work, with $O(\tau_n^\mrm{t} + \xi_m^\mrm{t} \log^2 m)$ time and $O(\tau_n^\mrm{w} + \xi_m^\mrm{w} \cdot m \log^2 m)$ work preprocessing on the Priority Concurrent Read Concurrent Write Parallel Random-Access Machines (P-CRCW PRAM)~\cite{jaja1992introduction}.
+Here, $\tau_n^\mrm{t}$ and $\tau_n^\mrm{w}$ are time and work respectively, needed on P-CRCW PRAM to encode in parallel a string $X$ of length $n$ under the SCER in concern.
+Given the encoding of $X$, $\xi_m^\mrm{t}$ and $\xi_m^\mrm{w}$ are time and work respectively to re-encode an element w.r.t.\ some suffix of $X$ of length $m$.
 Table~\ref{table:contributions} shows the encoding time and work complexities for some SCERs.